Parenting Day 13 – A Biblical Perspective On Critiquing Children

 For the Lord disciplines the one he loves, and chastises every son whom he receives (Hebrews 12:6).

 You can determine these things by asking yourself if it is an episode or a pattern you observe in his life.
 If it’s an episode, maybe you can let it go.
 If it’s a developing pattern, you probably have to deal with it.
-You never want to withhold correction when it is needed because there are times when corrective care is the only way to help your child change, but when you do it, you want to imitate God (Ephesians 5:1) in how you do it.
-Therefore, it would be best if you contextualized your critique in the overwhelming, never-able-to-fully-express-love that you have for your child.
+You never want to withhold correction when it is needed because there are times when corrective care is the only way to help your child change.
+Still, when you do it, you want to imitate God in how you do it (Ephesians 5:1).
+Therefore, it would be best to contextualize your critique in the overwhelming, never-able-to-fully-express-love you have for your child.

-One of the most valuable parenting tips that have served us is spending time during the day “sneaking around our house” trying to catch our children doing good.
-Though it’s easy to catch them doing wrong, it takes more intentionality to love them enough to find evidence of God’s grace in their lives.
-We know that God was behind it if our children do anything well.
+One of the most valuable parenting tips that served us when our children were younger was spending time during the day sneaking around our house trying to catch our children doing well.
+Though it’s easy to catch them doing wrong, loving them enough to find evidence of God’s grace in their lives takes much more intentionality.
+We know that God is behind it if our children do anything well.
 There is no goodness in any of us without His grace.

 Time to Parent